Altium-Designer-addons/scripts-libraries/Scripts - PCB/Distribute/README.md

 2023-05-25 by Ryan Rutledge : v1.51 - changed List objects to use CreateObject() for implicit garbage collection; changed dialog styles to Altium themed; reorganized functions alphabetically

-2023-06-06 by Ryan Rutledge : v1.52 - updated *FastDistributeByClearance* to add support for via centering of single track
+2023-06-06 by Ryan Rutledge : v1.52 - updated *FastDistributeByClearance* to add support for via centering of single track; fixed typo breaking via centering feature